troykinsella/ansible-concourse/README.md

 * concourse_binary_arch: Optional.
 The system architecture for which to fetch the Concourse binary.
 * concourse_user: Optional.
 The user that will own the Concourse install directory and the running process.
 * concourse_group: Optional.
 The group that will own the Concourse install directory and the running process.
+* concourse_force_restart: Optional.
+Triggers a restart of the web and/or worker services regardless as to whether or not configuration has changed.

 ### Web Variables